storageos/storageos.github.io/_docs/install/kubernetes-csi/dynamic-provisioning.md

     secretName: storageos-node-publish-creds
 ```

-When the chart is installed with the above credential options set, StorageOS
+When the chart is installed with the credential options above set:

-node containers are started with the credentials, Kubernetes secrets containing
+1. StorageOS node containers are started with the credentials granted access.
-the credentials are created and a StorageClass is created that has references to
+1. Kubernetes secrets containing the credentials are created.
-the created secrets.
-With this set, when kubernetes sends a request to the CSI
+1. A StorageClass is created with references to the credential secrets.

-driver, it sends the credentials in the request to authenticate it.
+When CSI Credentials are configured, requests with incorrect or no credentials
-Requests without the credentials are denied.
+are denied.

 Example of a StorageClass with CSI credentials:

 ```yaml
 kind: StorageClass
 apiVersion: storage.k8s.io/v1